 BOTOX® Cosmetic targets one of the underlying causes of frown lines, crow’s feet and forehead lines—repetitive muscle contractions from squinting and frowning.
 Botox temporarily reduces this muscle activity so you’ll begin to notice a visible smoothing of these lines.
 Results typically last three to five months.

 BOTOX is also FDA-approved for temporarily controlling excessive underarm sweating, known as hyperhydrosis.
 Small doses are injected to the underarm areas to temporarily block the nerves that stimulate sweating.
 Results last from seven to nine months.

-Botox was a winner of the coveted NEWBEAUTY Best-of Awards three years in a row:
+Botox was a winner of the coveted NEWBEAUTY Best-of Awards four years in a row, and again in 2023!

 2019 – Best Wrinkle Erasing Injectable